 It’s basically a less liquidy salsa with great flavor and freshness that goes well with everything.
 So refreshing I’d eat it by the spoonful.

 Do you love pico de gallo?
-It’s the classic of all classic Mexican recipes, and I’m going to share it with you just in case by I don’t know what means you’ve missed it.
+It’s the classic of all classic Mexican recipes, and I’m going to share the classic recipe with you.

-I am team chips and pico, for life!
+I am team keto tortilla chips and pico, for life!

 What is Pico De Gallo